 Pupils in the early stages of emotional and social development because of their special educational needs will be supported to enable them to develop and mature appropriately.
-This will usually require additional and different resources, beyond that required by pupils who do not need this support.
+This will usually require additional and different resources beyond that required by pupils who do not need this support.

-3h Positive behaviour support (PBS)strategies are utilised to support children and young people be regulated and enable them to access learning activities and to achieve a high quality of life.
+3h Positive behaviour support (PBS)strategies are utilised to support children and young people to be regulated and enable them to access learning activities and to achieve a high quality of life.
 This is achieved through a thorough understanding of the child/young person, their behaviours of concern and the function that these perform for them.
-We support each child / young person to develop functionally equivalent skills and to be involved in the production of their own PBS plan at a level that is appropriate for them.
+We support each child / young person to develop functionally equivalent skills and be involved in the production of their own PBS plan at an appropriate level.